kliniik/IMDb_AlexaSkill/README.md

 - BeautifulSoup (for web scraping)
 - Requests (for HTTP requests)

-## Notes
+## Collaborators
-- The project was developed as part of the Intelligent Systems coursework.
+Natalia Klinik
+Inés Mota
+Ren Larrumbide Lin

+---
-- As IMDb’s terms of service do not allow automated scraping, it's recommended to use IMDb API to develop the skill.
+**Note:** This project serves for educational purposes only.
+As IMDb’s terms of service do not allow automated scraping, it's recommended to use IMDb API to develop the skill.
-- Web scraping may break if IMDb changes its website structure.